stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/helm.md

 # Helm

+Interacting directly with Kubernetes involves either manual configuration using the kubectl command line utility, or passing various flavors of YAML data to the API.
+This can be complex and is open to human error creeping in.
+In keeping with the DevOps principle of ‘configuration as code’, we leverage Helm to create atomic blocks of configuration for your applications.

+Helm simplifies Kubernetes configuration through the concept of a Chart, which is a set of files that together specify the meta-data necessary to deploy a given application or service into Kubernetes.
+Rather than maintain a series of boilerplate YAML files based upon the Kubernetes API, Helm uses a templating language to create the required YAML specifications from a single shared set of values.
+This makes it possible to specify re-usable Kubernetes applications where configuration can be selectively over-ridden at deployment time.

 Helm is a package manager for Kubernetes (think apt or yum).
 It works by combining several manifests into a single package that is called a chart.
 Helm also supports chart storage in remote or local Helm repositories that function like package registries such as Maven Central, Ruby Gems, npm registry, etc.

 Helm is currently the only solution that supports